williamlidberg/Detection-of-hunting-pits-using-airborne-laser-scanning-and-deep-learning/README.md

 You can pull this docker image and run the best model on your own data (a 0.5m DEM).

-    Pull williamlidberg/hunting_pits:v1
-And run the docker image and mounting a volume where your 0.5 m DEMs is located.
+    docker image pull williamlidberg/hunting_pits:v1 And run the docker image and mounting a volume where your 0.5 m DEMs is located.
 Replace the path after -v and before : with your path.
+If you don't have a GPU you can remove the "--gpus all" part and the model will run on CPU.

     docker run -it --gpus all -v /mnt/Extension_100TB/William/Projects/Cultural_remains/data:/workspace/data williamlidberg/hunting_pits:v1 bash